Thomas Jane

-Early life
+Early life and education

-Jane was born February 22, 1969, in Baltimore, Maryland, the son of Cynthia (née Jane), an antiques dealer, and Thomas Elliott, Jr., a genetic engineer.
-He is of Irish, Scottish, and some German-Jewish and Native American descent.
-He attended Thomas Sprigg Wootton High School but dropped out and moved to Hollywood to pursue an acting career.
+Jane was born Thomas Elliott III on February 22, 1969, in Baltimore, Maryland, the son of Cynthia (née Jane), an antiques dealer, and Thomas Elliott Jr., a genetic engineer.
+He later changed his surname to his mother's maiden name, as there was already a member of the Screen Actors Guild with his birth name.

+He attended Thomas Sprigg Wootton High School but dropped out and started taking acting classes while working at a hardware store.
+He later moved to Hollywood to pursue an acting career.
 He was initially homeless and lived out of his car, often doing street performances to earn money: "I had two songs in my repertoire that I hammered to death, 'Hey Joe' and 'Knockin' on Heaven's Door'.
 People used to pelt me with change just to shut me up."